kenstler/aws-ml-iot-lab/Challenge_1/README.md

 ## Summary

 The first stop in the pipeline of your Crowd Emotion Tracking App is a face-detection model.
-Recall that we'll be using Rekognition to detect face emotions.
+We'll be using Rekognition to detect face emotions.
 Rather than sending a stream of raw images to Rekognition, we're going to pre-process images with the face-detection model to:
 * Only send images to Rekognition when a face is detected
 * Only send the actual face crop itself